 Career and workplace advice columns will always suggest getting involved at work, both in and outside of the office.
 In the summer time, slow pitch softball is one way to do this, and that's great if you're the Derek Jeter, Jennie Finch, or Clayton Kershaw at the company.

 But what if you are terrible at slow pitch softball?
-How can you tell your colleagues No without feeling like you are letting them down?
+How can you tell your colleagues "No" without feeling like you are letting them down?

 Sizzle - Any situation in life that has low pressure, low reward, but the potential for an enormous amount of stress.

 The worst part is, unlike flag football or basketball, softball has no time limit.
 An inning can go on forever.
-And since it's slow pitch, good hitters can map out exactly where they want the ball to land so if they smell blood in the water out in right field, it's about to be an hour of target practice.
+And since it's slow pitch, good hitters can map out exactly where they want the ball to land; so if they smell blood in the water out in right field, it's about to be an hour of sizzler target practice.

-The easy solution may seem to be simply saying no when the sign-up email goes around.
-The problem with this approach is you might have a great quarter doing whatever it is you do at your job, but last night your rival hit a grand slam in the bottom of the ninth and was carried off the field on the shoulders of the VP.
+The natural solution may seem to be simply saying no when the sign-up email goes around.
+The problem with this approach is you might have a great quarter doing whatever it is you do at your job, but last night your work rival hit a grand slam in the bottom of the ninth and was carried off the field on the shoulders of the VP.

-With all this stress in mind, here are three medium rare pieces of advice on how to politely avoid playing on the softball team without tarnishing your work reputation.
+With all this stress in mind, here are three Medium Rare pieces of advice on how to politely avoid playing on the softball team without tarnishing your work reputation.